Hudud Ordinances: Case study

 A study by Charles Kennedy of the Hudood Ordinances based on random stratified sample of cases tried by the Federal Shariat Court (FSC) from 1980–84, found 88% of cases heard by the FSC were Zina Ordinance-related, that the court acquitted over half (52%) of the appellates (an "extraordinarily high" number), and "fully upheld" less than one in five (19%) of the convictions.
 Around 90% of the cases were overturned based on misappreciation of the facts, not misappreciation of the law.
 The average time that defendants had to wait for disposition of their cases (in jail unless they were granted bail) after the "First Information Report" in district and sessions courts was around eighteen months.
-However the acquitted defendants still had to contend with high legal fees, social consequences facing even acquitted defendants, and time in jail until their appeal was heard unless they were granted bail.
+However, the acquitted defendants still had to contend with high legal fees, social consequences facing even acquitted defendants, and time in jail until their appeal was heard unless they were granted bail.

-The study that found the ordinance was used to file "nuisance or harassment suits against disobedient daughters or estranged wives."
+The study found the ordinance was used to file "nuisance or harassment suits against disobedient daughters or estranged wives."
 Three common patterns in the cases were: